JordanDG/joeweeks-com525/README.md

 As stated by Material Design ([link](https://material.io/components/dialogs#usage), 2020), "Dialogs are purposefully interruptive, so they should be used sparingly."
 It quickly became clear that the response a user chooses to take regarding the dialog box, should not negatively impact their ability to interact with the website.
 Smooth entry and exit transitions were notably present in all guideline documentation presented, despite being solely for aesthetics.
 Having clear and visible information presented to the user immediately is also essential, as well as a method for closing the pop-up swiftly, to ensure it remains as unintrusive as possible.
 Information gleaned from the guidelines presented to me focus on ensuring relevant information is conveyed in a visually appealing - yet clear, manner, while not inherently negatively impacting the users experience whilst using the site.
 Dialog boxes are essential aspects of any mobile application, with any action taken on most popular applications being accompanied by a dialog box, often acting as a confirmation or a request for information, such as adding a new contact.

 ![exampledeletebutton](C:\Users\Jordan\Desktop\ID_writeup\exampledeletebutton.png)
 <h5 align="center">
-  <a href="https://medium.com/@arunkumar_c/designing-confirmation-dialog-box-for-web-632a1876b907">Example Modal Alert Box</a>
+  <a href="https://medium.com/@arunkumar_c/designing-confirmation-dialog-box-for-web-632a1876b907">Modal Dialog Box Design Guidelines LINK</a>
 </h5>

 <h3 align="center">